drazdra/UNN/README.md

 Yes, i oversimplify certain things but not to the point of making them wrong *conceptually*.

-Actually, the whole point here is moving up from the implementation plane to the conceptual plane and to making it as abstract as possible.
+Actually, the whole point here is moving up from the implementation plane to the conceptual plane and making it as abstract as possible.

 We can have any amount of implementations but *conceptually* all neural networks are still the same :).